Evandabest/ResumeTailor/README.md

 - Additional export formats
 - Resume performance analytics

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.